Alpine Fault: Fault zone geology

 The fault zone is exposed at numerous locations along the West Coast, and typically consists of a 10 to 50 m wide fault gouge zone with pervasive hydrothermal alteration.
 This last is because water penetrates down to up to 6 km through hot rock associated with the fault.
 The water then can arise in hot springs with temperatures of over 50 C in the fault valley, although the temperature of the water at depth is much more extreme.
 Most of the movement along the fault occurs in this zone.
 In outcrop, the fault zone is overlain by mylonites which formed at depth and have been uplifted by the fault.

 A structural study of a segment of the Alpine Fault to the southwest of Fiordland examined the Dagg Basin, an offshore sedimentary basin at 3000 m depth.
 Basin sediments are primarily from Pleistocene glaciation, and structures within them reveal a past complexity that is no longer present in the basin.
 The current structure is a pull-apart basin along a releasing bend in the Alpine Fault, with a segment of inverted basin along the southern edge due to transpression.
 The study discussed the short-lived nature of the releasing bend (on the order of 10 to 10 years), during which there were 450 – 1650 m of dextral displacement.
 The nature of the displacement served as an example of the kinds of ephemeral structures that can develop along a mature strike-slip fault system.

 Earthquakes

 There have been no major historical earthquakes on the Alpine Fault.
 Because of this, during the mid-20th century it was speculated that the Alpine Fault creeps without making large earthquakes.
 However, it is now inferred by multiples lines of evidence that the Alpine Fault ruptures, creating major earthquakes approximately every few hundred years.
 The last whole fault rupture event was in 1717 and is now known to have been a great earthquake of ± 0.1.
 There is also fair evidence for a post 1717 event confined to North Westland section of the fault but the date is unclear.
-There are two modes of large earthquake behaviour with either major (M_{W} 7–8) or great (M_{W} > 8) earthquakes and predicting the next mode is a challenge as these appear to evolve over multiple seismic cycles in response to along-strike differences in geometry.
+There are two modes of large earthquake behaviour with either major (M_{W} 7–8) or great earthquakes and predicting the next mode is a challenge as these appear to evolve over multiple seismic cycles in response to along-strike differences in geometry.